In the current climate of festivals in Australia, there are literally thousands of one-day, weekend and week-long music festivals popping up.

 If you’re into Celtic in any way, check the website for details!

-There you have it, 5 festivals that definately should be added to an Australian travel itinerary.
+There you have it, 5 Australian festivals that definitely should be added to an Australian travel itinerary.
 Love to hear your thoughts if you have attended one or all of these festivals!